cs-uob/COMS20012/docs/labs/Lab3.md

 27. Label the server (172.16.1.100) double click on the server and go to the desktop tab and click on IP Configuration.
 In the IP Address textbox type (172.16.1.100) in the Subnet Mask textbox type (255.255.0.0) in the Default Gateway textbox type (172.16.0.1) close this window.
 28. Double click on the second router and click on the config tab.
 29. Click on the first FastEthernet0/0 and in the IP Address textbox type (172.16.0.1) and in the Subnet Mask textbox type (255.255.0.0) and turn the Port Status on and close this window.
-30. Double click on the server and go to the Command Prompt and type (ping 172.16.0.1) and hit (enter) now type (ipconfig) and hit (enter) now close this window. **NOTE** On my laptop ip config worked only as one word.
+30. Double click on the server and go to the Command Prompt and type `ping 172.16.0.1` and hit `enter` now type `ipconfig` and hit `enter` now close this window. **NOTE** On my laptop `ip config` worked only as `ipconfig`.
 31. Double click on the first router and go the config tab and click on the Static tab under Routing.
 32. Type in the Network textbox (172.16.0.0) in the Mask textbox type (255.255.0.0) and in the Next Hop textbox type (10.0.0.2) now click Add and close this window.
 33. Double click on the second router and under the config tab click Static under the Routing tab.
 34. In the Network textbox type (192.168.1.0) in the Mask textbox type (255.255.255.0) in the Next Hop textbox type (10.0.0.1) and click Add and close this window.
-35. Double click on the first PC and go to the Command Prompt and type (ping 172.16.1.100) and press (enter) and close this tab.
+35. Double click on the first PC and go to the Command Prompt and type `ping 172.16.1.100` and press `enter` and close this tab.
 36. Double click on the second router and go to the config tab and to the Static tab under Routing and in the Network tab textbox type (192.168.5.0) and in the Mask textbox type (255.255.255.0) and in the Next Hop textbox type (10.0.0.1).
 Click Add and close this window.
-37. Double click on the second PC and open Command Prompt and type (ping 172.16.1.100) and press (enter).
+37. Double click on the second PC and open Command Prompt and type  `ping 172.16.1.100` and press `enter`.
 You should get something like this.
 Your network is up and running!